 An “Addon Domain” is a totally new, unique domain you can use to create a fully-functional website – meaning you can host multiple domain names from the same control panel.

-On the “Addon Domains” screen, you’ll be asked to enter your new domain name, subdomain and document root.
+On the “Addon Domains” screen, you’ll be asked to enter your new domain name, the subdomain and document root.

 - New domain name is the exact domain name you’ve registered – minus the “www.” part.

 - Subdomain creates a subdomain for the primary domain on the cPanel account – this is automatic and your visitors will never know they’re being redirected from subdomain.originaldomainname.com to your new domain name.